• Sign In

 Welcome to the Digital Dig

-Inside this folder, you’ll find a set of unreviewed satellite images from deep in the Amazon.
+In the gallery below, you’ll find a set of unreviewed satellite images from deep in the Amazon.
 These images were captured during the historic 2023 drought, when unusually clear satellite conditions exposed features typically hidden under thick rainforest canopy.
 These are real leads—raw, unexplored, and waiting for your interpretation.

 Assignment: AEyes – Explore.
 Analyze.
 Contribute.